-Using an external identity provider allows linked users to authenticate using the credentials provided by the external identity provider.
-An external identity provider includes mapping PingOne user attributes to attributes from the identity provider.
+Using an external IdP allows linked users to authenticate using the credentials provided by the external IdP.
+An external IdP includes mapping PingOne user attributes to attributes from the IdP.

 Approaches for external identity providers